danielsaidi/website_danielsaidi/collections/_posts/2023/2023-02-09-adding-a-sticky-header-to-a-swiftui-scroll-view.md

 ---
-title:  Adding a sticky header to a SwiftUI ScrollView
+title:  Adding a stretchable and sticky header to a SwiftUI ScrollView
 date:   2023-02-09 10:00:00 +0000
 tags:   swiftui open-source scrollview